smarthomeNG/raspberrypi-image/README.md

 You find the images here: https://github.com/smarthomeNG/raspberrypi-image/releases

-The documentation can currently be found here: https://sourceforge.net/p/smarthomeng-raspi-image/wiki/Home/
+The documentation can be found here: https://github.com/smarthomeNG/raspberrypi-image/wiki

 The versioning of the image has changed: